pathirathnags/APP2023/README.md

 If you pull another face card while drawing, this is cancelled out.

+If no face cards are pulled, the person who drew gets the entire deck.

 Players take turns playing a card, and hit the slap button when there are card combinations.

 The card combinations:
 Marriage (king or queen)
 Doubles (two of the same)
+Top Bottom (top card and bottom card)
+Sandwich (double with another card between the two)

 If the slap is legitimate, then the player will get the entire middle deck.